Sinfinite01/Gen-One-Pokemon-Classifier/readme.md

     - `z`: Iterates upward if a .pth model with the same `x` and `y` already exists.

 Feel free to explore the provided resources and scripts to gain insights into the Pokémon classification process and experiment with the trained models!

+**Awards:**
+- Received 2nd Place in the "SCAI is No Limit" Artificial Intelligence competition